 Two workshops with local stakeholders particularly contributed to defining the framework of this action plan.

 The first workshop was organized July 2, 2019.
-Its theme was “Sustainable Urbanism: What should the priorities be for a low carbon strategy?
+Its theme was “Sustainable Urbanis planning: What should the priorities be for a low carbon strategy?
 How can we change our practices accordingly?”
 The workshop gathered around 15 participants from three different organizations.
 The workshop was composed of two sessions.
 During the first, participants were invited to identify needs, difficulties or best practices encountered in urbanism projects.
 Then, during the second session, they were asked to imagine tools that could allow them to address their needs and difficulties.
 18 tools were conceived of in this way.
 Finally, the participants voted individually for the tools that seemed the most urgently needed.
 The first four actions correspond to the tools that received the most votes.